fpsvogel/fpsvogel.com/src/_posts/2021-08-05-plain-text-knowledge-base.md

 - [The rationale](#the-rationale)
 - [Other possibilities](#other-possibilities)

-The simplest and most enjoyable note-taking system I've found is to keep notes in a single text file, grouped under heirarchical tags so that I can jump to a tag by looking it up with `Ctrl+F`.
+The simplest and most enjoyable note-taking system I've found is to keep notes in a single text file, grouped under hierarchical tags so that I can jump to a tag by looking it up with `Ctrl+F`.
 Syntax highlighting is provided by my [Supertext VS Code extension](https://marketplace.visualstudio.com/items?itemName=fpsvogel.supertext).

 ## An example